 7 Common Social Media Challenges And How To Overcome Them

 Today, social media runs deeper than vanity likes and follower counts.
-Since January 2020, active social media usage has increased by 13 percent – that’s roughly 490 million users!
-When used well, social networks are undeniably a powerful form of marketing.
+With an estimated 4.89 billion users of social media across the globe, social networks are undeniably a powerful form of marketing.

 We’ve all heard of them and most of us use them on a daily basis.
 Facebook, Instagram, TikTok, Pinterest, LinkedIn, Twitter – each has played their part in transforming the way we communicate and buy.
 As behaviour has evolved and online communities have formed, so too has the way businesses interact with their customers.